 Japanese Washoku: What UNESCO’s Recognition Really Means

-In 2013, UNESCO did something unusual: it recognized an entire food culture as a Masterpiece of the Oral and Intangible Heritage of Humanity.
-Not a specific dish.
-Not a chef.
-An entire philosophy of eating.
-Japan’s washoku tradition beat out thousands of other cultural practices worldwide to earn this distinction—and most people outside Japan have never heard of it.
+In 2013, UNESCO made a rare move: it honored an entire food culture as a Masterpiece of the Oral and Intangible Heritage of Humanity.
+Not just a dish or a chef.
+A whole philosophy of eating.
+Japan’s washoku tradition beat thousands of global cultural practices for this honor—yet most outside Japan barely know it exists.

 The Four Pillars UNESCO Actually Recognized